Gerelen/NewSeniorProject/README.md

 4 - CARLA, the environment should be all insatlled, now we have to install the python libary.

-# Instruction to install CARLA Python Library:
+# Instruction on how to install the CARLA Python Library:

 1 - Navigate to CARLA_0.9.5\PythonAPI\carla\dist
 2 - Once inside that folder you will need to install easy_install, with the command: `pip install setuptools`